 "The Navy has already gotten the message," he added, pointing to his own prison sentence.

 Jeffrey Addicott, a former Army legal officer who’s now a law professor in Texas, agreed that the investigation may have achieved its purpose.

 "I’m glad the military is finally holding to account the people in the upper echelon.
 They need to go to jail," he said.
 "But when you start going down and down and back in time to anybody that’s done anything untoward, it’s a little much."

-Investigations sometimes take on a life of their own, Addicott observed. ((do we have any estimate of how much this one has cost???)//negative)
+Investigations sometimes take on a life of their own, Addicott observed.

 "Where you draw the line?
 Obviously the Department of Justice has an axe to grind on many issues.
 They have discretion, and they’re motivated — in my opinion, in some cases — by more than just the facts.
 They have an agenda.
 And their agenda is sometimes at odds with the military mission."

 Rachel VanLandingham, a law professor and retired Air Force officer who served more than a decade as a judge advocate, disagreed.

 "The indictments mean they’re continuing to find evidence," she said.
 "When you have conspiracies to defraud and obstruction of justice … that means there are probably systemic issues here.
 And systemic issues require time and patience.
 Especially in a culture that doesn’t necessarily like outsiders.

 "You wonder if there’s a deeper level of obstruction," VanLandingham said.
 "It’s going to take time.
 Investigators should never be rushed in my judgment."